-The next blacksmithing weekend will be held in the fall of 2019
+The next blacksmithing weekend will be held April 4-5, 2020

 Old time traditional techniques and lore will be explored, exemplified, demonstrated, and celebrated during this weekend workshop.
 You will get lots of hands-on experience.
 Our professional blacksmiths and teachers will attentively guide you on this 3-day weekend long journey back into our American roots.